Before you decide to submit your article, please take a look at our

 Active Younger Composers

 Starting with Volume 51 in 2013, we are looking for material about younger composers around the world who are actively concertizing.
 Age is not so important, though we want to be sure to include younger composers; activity is more important.
-Currently, the editorial team is working interests in NYC and in Argentina and the rest of Latin America, but we're open to all geographical and stylistic areas.

 Multi-Media Art and Music